Frequently Asked Questions on Thermography

 How often will I need a breast scan?

 Three months is the average doubling time of cancer, so we recommend initially that two sets of scans be taken with a 3-month gap in between.
 Thermal imaging detects subtle changes in the condition of the breast, therefore the second scan is recommended to make sure there have been no changes within the 3 month time frame.
 Upon this short-term baseline being established, once annual screening is recommended.
-The good news is Inner Image Clinical Thermography of Falmouth, ME will remind you when it’s time for your annual screening.
+The good news is Inner Image Health Screening of Falmouth, ME will remind you when it’s time for your annual screening.

 Do I need a doctor's referral to have a scan?